eProsima/Fast-DDS-docs/docs/pubsub.rst

 Reliability
 ***********

-The RTPS standard defines two behaviour modes for message delivery:
+The RTPS standard defines two behavior modes for message delivery:

    * Best-Effort (default): Messages are sent without arrival confirmation from the receiver (subscriber).
      It is fast, but messages can be lost.

    * Reliable: The sender agent (publisher) expects arrival confirmation from the receiver (subscriber).
-     It is slower, but prevents data loss.
+     It is slower but prevents data loss.

    +---------------------------------------------+----------------------------------------------------------+
    | C++                                         | XML                                                      |